Theayomideo/spectral-matters/README.md

 An analytical tool for visualizing the photoionization spectra from an electron spectroscopy experiment

 ## Overview
 In electron spectroscopy, matter is examined by radiating it with a bright light and measuring the kinetic energy of electrons that come off it.
-This tool aids in analyzing the photoionization spectrum of argon using provided simulated data.
+This tool aids in analysing the photoionization spectrum, which is demonstrated using simulated data based on argon.
 Learn more about the [concept and requirements](./docs/usage.md).

 ## Installation
 - Ensure you have Python installed.